 Every port open to international traffic as defined by the SPSA must have a declaration of conformity of the port.37 The Ministry shall issue a statement on the compliance of the port within 30 days after the approval of the security protection plan.
 The declaration of conformity of the port shall be issued for a period of five years, counting from the date of approval of the security protection plan.
-The declaration of conformity of a port shall be valid provided that a regular annual inspection is performed every year on the date of issuance of the declaration of conformity of 60 days before or 60 days after that date.38
+The declaration of conformity of a port shall be valid provided that a regular annual inspection is performed every year on the date of issuance of the declaration of conformity of the port or in the period of 60 days before or 60 days after that date.38